 - Forward-facing dash cams – watch the road ahead,

-- Dual dash cams – watch the road ahead and the driver
+- Dash cam with a dual camera – watch the road ahead and the driver

 - 360 degree cameras watch the road ahead, both sides of the vehicle and the driver.

 If you want to protect your business from false insurance claims then forward facing cameras will probably meet your requirements.

 Front-facing dash cams such as Wireless Links Dash cam solution for fleets automatically detects driver behavior events such as sudden brake, sudden acceleration, sharp turns, lane crossing and speeding are labeled and auto-uploaded to the cloud with the exact time and location of events.

 If you’re looking to monitor driver behavior and implement training programs, dual facing cameras would provide the tools needed as the dual camera provides in-cab driver monitor, allowing fleet managers to use the videos recorded by dash cams and show drivers what went wrong, such as distracted or dangerous driving and how to prevent similar incidents in the future.

 The dash cam is mounted onto the windscreen and works by recording automatically, whenever your vehicle is running.